Concepts

 Transitive Attestations

-In the context of the Blocky Attestation Service, a Transitive Attestation is a data structure produced by a program running inside an enclave that contains the program's output signed by the Blocky Attestation Service server application private key encl_app_priv_key
+In the context of the Blocky Attestation Service, a Transitive Attestation is a data structure produced by a program running inside an enclave that contains the program's output signed by the Blocky AS server application private key encl_app_priv_key

 }

-You can verify a Transitive Attestation by checking its signature
+from the Transitive Attestation.
+You can also verify a Transitive Attestation yourself by checking its signature with the encl_app_pub_key

 from the Enclave Attestation.